 Which alpha-blocker is usually prescribed?

 For high blood pressure (hypertension): once-daily preparations of doxazosin or terazosin are usually recommended.
 Once-daily preparations are generally thought to be easier for people to take and to remember to take.
-Prazosin and indoramin need to be taken two or three times each day and prazosin is more likely to cause a large drop in blood pressure after taking the first dose.
+Prazosin and indoramin need to be taken two or three times each day and prazosin is more likely to cause a large drop in blood pressure after the first dose has been taken.

 For prostate gland enlargement: once-daily preparations of alfuzosin, doxazosin, tamsulosin or terazosin are generally recommended.
 This is because once-daily preparations cause fewer side-effects than the preparations that need to be taken up to three times a day.